seanf316/P3-Reclaim-The-Light/README.md

 -   randint was used throughout the project to produce random stats or pick a random index in the choice list for loot.

 ### ***time:***
 -   time was imported to make use of the sleep function which was used throughout the adventure.
-It was implemented to increase the time between narrative text's showing in also provided a level of intrigue for the user i.e. when opening a loot box
+It was implemented to increase the time between narrative text's showing and it also provided a level of intrigue for the user i.e. when opening a loot box

 ### ***math:***
 -   math.ceil was used to make sure the calculated loss from enemy or character strike was rounded upward to its nearest integer.